tk755/q/README.md

 ## Options

 Options are boolean flags that modify the behavior of `q`.
-Combine options using their abbreviated form after a single hyphen. (e.g. `-nv`).
+They can be combined using their abbreviated forms following a single hyphen. (e.g. `-vo`).

+- Overwrite the previous command in a command chain using the `-o` or `--overwrite` option.

-- Print the model parameters and message history using the `-d` or `--debug` option.
+- Increase the max token length of responses using the `-l` or `--longer` option. *Note: this may increase the cost of API calls.*

 - Disable storing responses to the clipboard using the `-n` or `--no-clip` option.

-- Increase the max token length of responses using the `-l` or `--longer` option.
-Note this may increase the cost of API calls.
+- Print the model parameters and message history using the `-v` or `--verbose` option.

 # Adding Custom Commands